ExtendJ/ExtendJ-Explorer/README.md

 ```
 git fetch && git checkout v0.4.2
 ```
+OR just get the latest stable jar file from the Downloads section on bitbucket (https://bitbucket.org/jastadd/jastadddebugger-exjobb/downloads)

 Then go to the directory where you cloned the project, with your terminal

 ## Building the project ##